Mediablaster® Cabinets

 8 Rules for Recycling Abrasive in Blast Cabinets

 Rule #1: Never use soft abrasives inside any blasting cabinet built to recycle abrasives.
 Soft abrasives reach maximum impact velocity at a low blasting pressure, explode, and turn into dust upon impact with almost any part material.
-Soft abrasives, such as Slag, Sand and Garnett, quickly overload and plug the dust collector regardless of the size of the dust collector.
-Even small, low cost siphon blasting cabinets will deliver five pounds of abrasive per minute resulting in 300 pounds of dust being created per hour.
+Soft abrasives, such as Slag, Sand, and Garnett, quickly overload and plug the dust collector regardless of the size of the dust collector.
+Even small, low-cost siphon blasting cabinets will deliver five pounds of abrasive per minute resulting in 300 pounds of dust being created per hour.
 Additionally, the dust may weigh 100 pounds per cubic foot, requiring lots of dust storage to accommodate 300 pounds of dust.

 Rule #2: Know the abrasive hardness before you purchase.
 Normally the harder the abrasive the longer it lasts, but if the abrasive is too hard it must be used against softer parts or it will also quickly shatter into small particles.
-Silicon Carbide is the hardest abrasive commonly used, but it wears out quickly when used against hard titanium or any super metals.
-Silicon Carbide, with its sharp cutting shape, is really great when blasting glass or hard against soft.
+Silicon Carbide is the hardest abrasive commonly used, but it wears out quickly when used against hard titanium or any supermetals.
+Silicon Carbide, with its sharp cutting shape, is great when blasting glass or hard against soft.

 Rule #3: Never blast above the maximum abrasive impact velocity, which is normally measured in blasting pressure or psi.
 Doing this will allow maximum recycles, thus lowering the cost of operation.